dandi/handbook/docs/11_view.md

 - Funding Information
 - Related Resources

-More detailed information you can find after choosing `Metadata` on the right side panel.
+While most of the metadata is summarized on the landing page, some additional information can be found by clicking `Metadata` on the right side panel.
+For Dandiset owners, this button also allows adding relevant metadata to populate the landing page.

 <img
 src="./img/web_dandiset_metadata.png"